Breast/Chestfeeding Course for Health Care Providers

 Assignments

-• Clinical controversy bibliography and discussion session
+• Review of research about a clinical controversy and participation in discussion session

 • Reflective journal of watch, listen, read, and learn experiences